Terminating Withholding of Removal

 A Hearing Is Generally Required

-You have the right to a hearing before your withholding of removal can be revoked.
+You have the right to a hearing before your withholding of removal can be terminated.

 • Be represented by counsel